pretsadev/scm-version-maven-extension/README.md

 > `scm-version-maven-extension` **only** resolves and sets the version during maven execution, it does not create new scm tags locally or remotely

 > [!TIP]
-> [JReleaser](https://jreleaser.org) is excellent tool to create scm tags and manage releases
+> [JReleaser](https://jreleaser.org) is an excellent tool to create scm tags and manage releases

-> [!IMPORTANT]
-> Tags created as result of GitHub releases are lightweight, currently `scm-version-maven-extension` only works with annotated tags

 # Setup